pseuxide/react-inspector/README.md

 # pseuxide's fork - react inspector for docker users

 A version which applied shitty workaround of docker path problem for my personal use.
-It's a dumb way but it's fine as long as it works.
+It's a dumb way but I'd b ok as long as it works.

 As [this issue](https://github.com/hand-dot/react-inspector/issues/3) from original repo states, when u involve docker in ur development, react-inspector might misunderstand the file path depend on ur Dockerfile setting.